$1.67 Billion in Sales Expected for Fastenal (NASDAQ:FAST) This Quarter

-Wall Street brokerages predict that Fastenal (NASDAQ:FAST – Get Rating) will report sales of $1.67 billion for the current fiscal quarter, according to Zacks Investment Research.
-Four analysts have made estimates for Fastenal’s earnings.
-The lowest sales estimate is $1.62 billion and the highest is $1.70 billion.
+Equities research analysts expect Fastenal (NASDAQ:FAST – Get Rating) to report sales of $1.67 billion for the current fiscal quarter, according to Zacks.
+Four analysts have provided estimates for Fastenal’s earnings, with the highest sales estimate coming in at $1.70 billion and the lowest estimate coming in at $1.62 billion.
 Fastenal posted sales of $1.42 billion in the same quarter last year, which suggests a positive year-over-year growth rate of 17.6%.
-The business is scheduled to issue its next earnings results before the market opens on Monday, January 1st.
+The business is expected to announce its next earnings results before the market opens on Monday, January 1st.

-On average, analysts expect that Fastenal will report full-year sales of $6.77 billion for the current year, with estimates ranging from $6.67 billion to $6.83 billion.
-For the next fiscal year, analysts expect that the business will post sales of $7.25 billion, with estimates ranging from $7.13 billion to $7.41 billion.
-Zacks Investment Research’s sales averages are an average based on a survey of sell-side research firms that follow Fastenal.
+According to Zacks, analysts expect that Fastenal will report full year sales of $6.77 billion for the current year, with estimates ranging from $6.67 billion to $6.83 billion.
+For the next financial year, analysts expect that the company will post sales of $7.25 billion, with estimates ranging from $7.13 billion to $7.41 billion.
+Zacks Investment Research’s sales averages are an average based on a survey of research firms that cover Fastenal.

-Fastenal (NASDAQ:FAST – Get Rating) last posted its earnings results on Wednesday, January 19th.
-The company reported $0.40 EPS for the quarter, beating analysts’ consensus estimates of $0.37 by $0.03.
-The firm had revenue of $1.53 billion during the quarter, compared to the consensus estimate of $1.50 billion.
-Fastenal had a return on equity of 31.69% and a net margin of 15.39%.
-The company’s quarterly revenue was up 12.7% compared to the same quarter last year.
-During the same period in the prior year, the company earned $0.34 EPS.
+Fastenal (NASDAQ:FAST – Get Rating) last released its quarterly earnings results on Wednesday, January 19th.
+The company reported $0.40 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.37 by $0.03.
+Fastenal had a net margin of 15.39% and a return on equity of 31.69%.
+The business had revenue of $1.53 billion during the quarter, compared to analyst estimates of $1.50 billion.
+During the same period in the prior year, the firm posted $0.34 earnings per share.
+The company’s quarterly revenue was up 12.7% on a year-over-year basis.

-In other news, Director Michael J. Ancius purchased 730 shares of the company’s stock in a transaction dated Thursday, January 20th.
-The shares were acquired at an average price of $57.18 per share, with a total value of $41,741.40.
-The transaction was disclosed in a filing with the SEC, which is available at this link.
-0.40% of the stock is currently owned by corporate insiders.
+In other Fastenal news, Director Michael J. Ancius bought 730 shares of Fastenal stock in a transaction dated Thursday, January 20th.
+The stock was acquired at an average cost of $57.18 per share, for a total transaction of $41,741.40.
+The purchase was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Insiders own 0.40% of the company’s stock.

-A number of hedge funds have recently modified their holdings of the stock.
-Fulton Bank N.A. boosted its position in Fastenal by 6.6% during the first quarter.
-Fulton Bank N.A. now owns 26,103 shares of the company’s stock valued at $1,551,000 after purchasing an additional 1,610 shares in the last quarter.
-M&R Capital Management Inc. boosted its position in Fastenal by 8.4% during the first quarter.
-M&R Capital Management Inc. now owns 5,134 shares of the company’s stock valued at $304,000 after purchasing an additional 400 shares in the last quarter.
-First Financial Bank Trust Division boosted its position in Fastenal by 4.0% during the first quarter.
-First Financial Bank Trust Division now owns 186,467 shares of the company’s stock valued at $11,077,000 after purchasing an additional 7,192 shares in the last quarter.
-BOKF NA boosted its position in Fastenal by 2.4% during the fourth quarter.
-BOKF NA now owns 18,756 shares of the company’s stock valued at $1,201,000 after purchasing an additional 433 shares in the last quarter.
-Finally, Norges Bank bought a new stake in Fastenal during the fourth quarter valued at about $328,554,000.
-77.18% of the stock is currently owned by institutional investors.
+Large investors have recently modified their holdings of the company.
+Norges Bank purchased a new stake in shares of Fastenal during the 4th quarter worth about $328,554,000.
+Select Equity Group L.P. boosted its position in shares of Fastenal by 334.5% during the fourth quarter.
+Select Equity Group L.P. now owns 6,465,002 shares of the company’s stock worth $414,148,000 after buying an additional 4,977,181 shares during the period.
+Morgan Stanley raised its stake in Fastenal by 95.0% in the second quarter.
+Morgan Stanley now owns 5,677,838 shares of the company’s stock valued at $295,246,000 after buying an additional 2,766,806 shares during the period.
+Marathon Asset Mgmt Ltd bought a new position in shares of Fastenal during the third quarter worth approximately $127,166,000.
+Finally, California Public Employees Retirement System boosted its holdings in shares of Fastenal by 67.8% in the 3rd quarter.
+California Public Employees Retirement System now owns 4,302,376 shares of the company’s stock valued at $222,046,000 after purchasing an additional 1,738,999 shares in the last quarter.
+Institutional investors and hedge funds own 77.18% of the company’s stock.

-The company also recently declared a quarterly dividend, which was paid on Wednesday, March 2nd.
-Stockholders of record on Wednesday, February 2nd were given a dividend of $0.31 per share.
+The firm also recently announced a quarterly dividend, which was paid on Wednesday, March 2nd.
+Shareholders of record on Wednesday, February 2nd were given a dividend of $0.31 per share.
 This is an increase from Fastenal’s previous quarterly dividend of $0.28.
-The ex-dividend date of this dividend was Tuesday, February 1st.
-This represents a $1.24 dividend on an annualized basis and a dividend yield of 2.06%.
-Fastenal’s dividend payout ratio is presently 77.02%.
+The ex-dividend date was Tuesday, February 1st.
+This represents a $1.24 dividend on an annualized basis and a yield of 2.11%.
+Fastenal’s dividend payout ratio (DPR) is 77.02%.

 Fastenal Company Profile (Get Rating)